 17. Taste Sonoma Wines at a Wine Festival

 There are lots of great wine festivals to choose from in Sonoma County throughout the year.
-Check out www.wineroad.com for info on wine festivals in Northern Sonoma County such as Winter Wineland, Barrel Tasting, Wine and Food Affair.
-Or plan attending Sonoma Wine Country Weekend.
+Check out wineroad.com for info on wine festivals in Northern Sonoma County such as Winter Wineland, Barrel Tasting, Wine and Food Affair.
+Or plan on attending the Taste of Sonoma in September.

 Find even more things to do in Sonoma County.